cybergalactic/MSS/How to install MSS for GNU Octave.md

    to verify that you are using QT.
 4. Select "Edit - Set path - Add directory with subdirectories" and navigate to the unzipped MSS directory.
 Select "Open - Save - Close".
+5. To get started and find help on using the MSS, type the following command in the command window:

+       >> mssHelp